AvivRichman/league-of-legends-dashboard/analysis.md

 **Who Reaches Level 5 the Fastest**<br />

 &ensp; Description: A chart showing the average time it takes for the player to reach level 5 in different matches.<br />
-&ensp; Getting to level 5 is critical because in that level you get the ultimate ability called "Ult" - A special &ensp; and unique ability, if you get the ability faster from your enemy you have a significant advantage over him) <br />
+&ensp; Getting to level 5 is critical because in that level you get the ultimate ability called "Ult" - A special<br />
+&ensp; &ensp; and unique ability, if you get the ability faster from your enemy you have a significant advantage over him) <br />

 &ensp; Purpose: Provides insights into early-game performance and efficiency in gaining experience.<br />

 &ensp; Metrics Used: Time to Level 5<br />

 &ensp; Parameters Description:<br />
-&ensp; &ensp; Number of times you reach faster 5: The number of times you reach faster to level 5 more than your &ensp; &ensp; opponent in the same role in all the matches.<br />
+&ensp; &ensp; Number of times you reach faster 5: The number of times you reach faster to level 5 more than your <br />
+&ensp; &ensp; &ensp; opponent in the same role in all the matches.<br />
-&ensp; &ensp; Number of times your opp reach faster 5:  The number of times your opponent in the same role reaches &ensp; &ensp; faster to level 5 than you in all the matches.<br />
+&ensp; &ensp; Number of times your opp reach faster 5:  The number of times your opponent in the same role reaches <br /> &ensp; &ensp; &ensp; faster to level 5 than you in all the matches.<br />
-&ensp; &ensp; Average time of the difference in sec: The average time in seconds that shows the difference in &ensp; &ensp; reaching level 5 between the player and his enemy in the same role.
-If the time is in plus (above &ensp; &ensp; zero)  then the player reaches level 5 faster on average, if the time is minus (below zero)  then the &ensp; &ensp; enemy reaches level 5 faster on average than the player.<br />
+&ensp; &ensp; Average time of the difference in sec: The average time in seconds that shows the difference in <br />
+&ensp; &ensp; &ensp; reaching level 5 between the player and his enemy in the same role.
+If the time is in <br /> &ensp; &ensp; &ensp; plus (above zero)  then the player reaches level 5 faster on average, if the time is <br /> &ensp; &ensp; &ensp; minus (below zero)  then the &ensp; &ensp; enemy reaches level 5 faster on average than the player.<br />

 **Lane Control Metrics**<br />
-&ensp; Description: Parameters that evaluate the differences in the player's performance against his opponent in the &ensp; lane assigned to him within 10 minutes.<br />
+&ensp; Description: Parameters that evaluate the differences in the player's performance against his opponent <br />
+&ensp; &ensp; in the lane assigned to him within 10 minutes.<br />

-&ensp; Purpose: Analyzes the player's effectiveness in the laning phase at the early game, including farming(CS), &ensp; XP, and Gold control which can affect the player's strength and contribution to the team. <br />
+&ensp; Purpose: Analyzes the player's effectiveness in the laning phase at the early game, including farming(CS), <br />
+&ensp; &ensp; XP, and Gold control which can affect the player's strength and contribution to the team. <br />

 &ensp; Metrics Used: CS per Minute, , Gold earned, Xp earned.<br />